It is important to be fully informed about real estate commission and fees before you sign up with a real estate agent to sell your house.

-If you choose a real estate agent based solely on commission without regard for the many other factors that influence optimum sale prices, you may end up with less than the optimum sale price.
+If you choose a real estate agent based solely on commission without regard for the many other factors that influence prices, you may end up with less than the optimum sale price.

-Sometimes, agents will negotiate real estate commission and other fees.
+Sometimes, real estate agents will negotiate real estate commission and other fees.
 Some refund some marketing expenses when you have an unconditional sale and purchase agreement, although some are staunch and may not.

-All expenses should be included in the real estate agency agreement that you sign, authorising an agent to list your property.
+All expenses should be included in the real estate agency agreement that you sign, authorising a real estate agent to list your property.
 If you are not absolutely clear about all the expenses, don't sign.

-If you want more hands-on help or advice about commission and fees, or finding a suitable real estate agent with whom to negotiate commission with, Agent Finder NZ offers a genuinely independent service which is free to vendors.
-Agent Finder NZ vets real estate agents and provides valuable pre-market real estate advice like this buying and selling checklist.
+If you want more hands-on help or advice about commission and fees or finding a suitable real estate agent with whom to negotiate commission, Agent Finder NZ offers a genuinely independent service which is free to vendors.
+Agent Finder NZ vets real estate agents and provides valuable pre-market real estate advice.

 Not Just About Commission

-You should choose your real estate service and agent by the price they can realistically achieve along with how they go about doing this.
+You should choose your real estate service and real estate agent by the price they can realistically achieve along with how they go about doing this.

-We have consistently found over the years that agents who are modest about their property appraisal estimates, but with the aim of getting more are better representatives than an agent who over-promises and under-delivers.
+We have consistently found over the years that real estate agents who are modest about their property appraisal estimates with the aim of exceeding that are better representatives than an agent who over-promises and under-delivers.

-If you are hearing anything unethical in your discussions with the agent, or your intuition is ringing an alarm bell, you should probably take heed.
+If you are hearing anything unethical in your discussions with the real estate agent, or your intuition is ringing an alarm bell, you should probably take heed.

 Home staging and styling alone can boost the sale price by an extra 10 to 15 per cent according to real estate agents.

-When discussing real estate commission with an agent you should keep in mind that it is more important to find out whether they have experience and competence in selling real estate.
+When discussing real estate commission with a real estate agent you should keep in mind it's important to find out whether they have experience and competence in selling real estate.
 Some are only recently qualified.